The NSW Education Standards Authority (NESA) selects a small number of schools each year for a random inspection.

 Strand A includes a policy area and a curriculum area.

-- Policy area: a safe and supportive environment - child protection.
+- Policy area: safe and supportive environment - child protection.

 - Curriculum area: this will be either:

-- for Secondary schools with Years 11 and 12 - Stage 6 assessment policies.
+- Secondary schools with Years 11 and 12: Stage 6 assessment policies and procedures that comply with the ACE website and NESA Official Notices.

 Strand B relates to the quality of student learning.

-- For Primary schools: 2 stages of HSIE (NESA selected)
+- Primary schools: evidence of the quality of student learning, demonstrated through 2 stages of HSIE (NESA selected)

-- For Secondary schools with Years 7-10 - Stage 4 Technology Mandatory and one Stage 5 Technologies elective (NESA selected)
+- Secondary schools with Years 7-10: evidence of the quality of student learning, demonstrated through Technology Mandatory and one Stage 5 Technologies elective (NESA selected)

-- For Secondary schools with Years 11-12 - Stage 6 Mathematics.
+- Secondary schools with Years 11-12: evidence of the quality of student learning demonstrated through Stage 6 Mathematics.

 Schools will be advised at the time of notification which stage(s) will be inspected.